ArseniiRudenko/AuditTrail/README.md

-# Temple for Leantime plugin
+# Audit Trail plugin for Leantime.

-This is a sample plugin for Leantime version 3.x.

-You can clone/download this example plugin into `app/Plugins/PluginTemplate` and then refactor the folder name and update the namespace to start creating you own plugin.
+For Leantime version 3.x and above.

+Provides new 'History' tab in To-Do item, that shows change history for the current item.
+Very useful for long living To-Do items, or To-Do items that require collaboration and change hands(assigned person) frequently.
+With history you can just reassign same story to the next collaborator and still have the trail of who worked on it and who moved it to which status.

-### Prepare Plugin
+### Plugin Installation
-1. Copy the plugin template into the Plugins/ folder
+1. Copy the plugin into the Plugins/ folder
-2. Rename the plugin and all associated namespaces to your plugin name
-3. Update the composer.json
-4. Go to your Leantime instance->Plugins->Installed Plugins
 5. The new plugin should show up already nad be available to install and enable

 ### Language Assets
-Language assets are added via middleware.
-Make sure `GetLanguageAssets.php` is included and the cache locations have been renamed.
-The middleware has to be registered in the register.php.
+Plugin does not support proper tanslations yet and is only avaialble in English.